Is It Anxiety or Nervous System Dysregulation? Here’s How to Tell the Difference.

 This is the diagnostic criteria for Generalized Anxiety Disorder (GAD).
 It is important to note that there is a difference between having moments of anxiety and having Generalized Anxiety Disorder.
 Everybody has moments of anxiety; not everybody has Generalized Anxiety Disorder.

 Sometimes, the feelings of anxiety can be better explained by specific phenomena that are happening within the nervous system.
+Furthermore, what could look like a typical anxious response to something could be due to trauma and not simply anxiety.
 Let’s talk about it.

-How Your Nervous System Influences Anxiety and Emotions
+How Your Nervous System Influences Anxiety, Stress, and Emotions

 When our system detects danger in the environment (exteroception), it sends us into the threat response cycle.
 We orient, startle, and go into self-protection mode.
 In some instances where trauma is present, there can be a thwarted response which create difficulties within the nervous system.

-Our nervous systems shift into nervous system dysregulation over time.
-What I mean by nervous system dysregulation isn’t what most people think about when they think about dysregulation.
+Now, the term “dysregulation” is all the rage right now, but I want to be clear about something: having a body-based response to threat is not necessarily dysregulation.
 Having an appropriate fight, flight, freeze, appease, or submit response are all regulated if and when there is a threat.
 True nervous system dysregulation happens when there is no longer a true threat but the nervous system is acting as if there is one.

 Symptoms of Chronic Nervous System Dysregulation